 Here at IRMS we take the health of our patients and caregivers very seriously.
-As we move toward opening our offices, we are continuing to play our part in reducing the spread of COVID-19 while providing our patients the full array of reproductive services.
+We want to share how we are continuing to play our part in reducing the spread of COVID-19 while providing our patients the full array of reproductive services.

 We Are Fully Open For Business Across All Offices!